20 MIN READ

 TRIAL OBJECTIVE

 - Cotton varieties and transgenic packages change regularly.
-Each season the Scott Learning Center evaluates a new set of cotton varieties from the NPE (New Product Evaluator) program along with commercial standards.
+Each growing season, the Bayer Crop Science Learning Center at Scott, Mississippi evaluates a new set of cotton varieties from the New Product Evaluator (NPE) program along with commercial standards.
 This work is especially relevant as new cotton products with ThryvOn® Technology enter the marketplace.

 - The primary goal of this trial was to evaluate a selection of existing and new Deltapine® cotton varieties for their productivity and adaptation characteristics on two soil types in the Midsouth.

-- A secondary goal was to estimate the impact of Bollgard II® Technology and Bollgard® 3 Technology on the Heliothine insects present at the testing sites.
+- A secondary goal was to estimate the impact of Bollgard® 3 Technology on Heliothine insects present at the testing sites.

 - Selecting an adapted cotton variety is foundational to a cotton production program.
 Every tested parameter is important to cotton growers as they are offered new commercial products in the coming seasons.